basho/basho_docs/source/languages/en/riak/dev/taste-of-riak/object-modeling-erlang.md

 <div class="note">
 <div class="title">Note</div>
-Riak performs best with objects under 1-2MB.
+Riak performs best with objects under 1-2 MB.
 Objects larger than that can hurt performance, especially if many siblings are being created.
 We will cover siblings, sibling resolution, and sibling explosions in the next chapter.
 </div>

 #### Keeping our story straight with repositories